 - Training Workshop for Counselors

 When the Mississippi Council (MCPCG) opened its offices in February 1996, there were less than one dozen counselors with any gambling addiction training in Mississippi.
 After only seven months, the Council held its first training in October 1996, during which 70 counselors received intensive training.
 In February 1997, the Council held its second two-day training course and this time an additional 100 counselors attended.
-Since then, the Council has conducted a bi-annual workshop in the fall.
 At this workshop counselors have the opportunity to earn 30 hours of gambling specific training toward becoming a certified compulsive gambling counselor.
 Training is currently scheduled as needed based on the number of participants interested in certification.

 The Council also conducts an annual workshop in the spring.
 Participants attending this workshop can learn about new and current problem gambling related issues.
 Both of these workshops have educated healthcare professionals about screening, assessing and treating problem gamblers.

 The MCPCG has divided the information presented in the intensive training sessions into two 15-hour domains.
 In order to ensure adequate training MCPCG offers training manuals to each participant.

 MCPCG has established a Certification Board consisting of noted leaders in the healthcare industry.
 In its efforts to ensure the highest standards of treatment available, the Council has developed a stringent certification system.
 At this time, we have several clinicians in the process of becoming certified compulsive gambling counselors and twenty (20) who have received their certification.

 The Council developed a Responsible Gaming Training Program designed to provide basic knowledge and increase awareness among casino employees about problem and compulsive gambling.
 The training includes facts about compulsive gamblers, profile of a compulsive gambler, signs of compulsive gambling in the workplace, types of gamblers and treatment options.

 - Youth Education & Awareness